 When you are self questioning whether ice cream goes bad or not, it is the natural process of all kinds of foods that will give you a hint to answer this question.
 As long as they are foods, then it is natural for one to go bad over time.

-Ice cream is undeniably the most incredible food invention of humanity; moreover, it also achieves the worldwide status of being the most popular frozen dessert.
+Ice cream is undeniably the most incredible food invention of humanity; moreover, it also achieves the worldwide status of being the most popular variety of frozen dessert.

 Whether young to old, men to women, or human to animal, no one could bear cold eyes to this freezing yet soft, creamy, and versatile delights.
 But as we love it so much, we start to wonder: Could ice cream go bad?